faranalytics/socketnaut/README.md

 ### ServiceProxy

 A `ServiceProxy` is used in order to bind a TCP server to a specified port (usu. a public port).
 A `ServiceProxy` can be instantiated using the `createServiceProxy` function.
 The `ServiceProxy` uniformly distributes TCP connections to servers (e.g., HTTP servers) in the worker thread pool.
-The `ServiceProxy` manages the thread pool according to the values specified for the `minWorkers` and `maxWorkers` parameters.
+The `ServiceProxy` manages the thread pool according to the values specified for the `minWorkers` and `maxWorkers` parameters or `WorkerCount` parameter.

 ### ServiceAgent